 6. Hang a feature print

 A colourful piece of art can transform your grey living room into a joy-filled space.
-Take this print, for example.
-While it adds a splash of colour, it doesn’t complicate the overall mood of the living room.
+An intricate print, for example, adds a splash of colour but doesn’t complicate the overall mood of the living room.
 Overall, it creates the perfect space for you and your friends to enjoy while sipping a cuppa.

 7. Go industrial